How to Take Your Dog to the Philippines

 - Ask for information from your travel agency regarding which airlines accept dogs as cargo or excess luggage.

-- Book your flight, if possible together with your dog and no stop over in any country to avoid stress for your pet and for yourself.
+- Book your flight, if possible together with your dog.
+Make sure there is no stopover in any country to avoid stress for your pet and for yourself.
+This also reduces the risk of you getting separated.

-- Get an appointment from your veterinarian and arrange the time of your pet's vaccinations and other pet needs.
+- Get an appointment from your veterinarian and arrange for a time to get your pet's vaccinations up to date and address any other pet needs.

 Ways Your Dog Can Travel

-A small dog up to 6 kilos (including the travel bag) can travel with you in the cabin.
+In the Cabin: A small dog up to 6 kilos (including the travel bag) can travel with you in the cabin.
+Check with your airline for limitations.

 Documents and Health Certificates